Odderøya: Post-war

-Today there is a memorial of the fallen soldiers at the abandoned fort on top of the island.
+Today, there is a memorial of the fallen soldiers at the abandoned fort on top of the island.

 In much of the post-war period, the fort on Odderøya served as a base and boot camp for the Norwegian Coastal Artillery.
 There is now a dedicated conservation plan for the many important objects of culture historical interest on the island.

-Following the takeover of the municipality of Kristiansand, Odderøya has been used for varying cultural purposes and there has been broad agreement that the eastern and southern part will remain as untouched as possible.
+Following the takeover of the island by Kristiansand Municipality, Odderøya has been used for varying cultural purposes and there has been broad agreement that the eastern and southern part will remain as untouched as possible.
 The quayside on the island's west side, however is under construction and will become residential area, intersected by new, artificial canals.

 There are two current museum exhibitions on the island run by volunteers who show the military history of the fortress.
 Of which the photograph exhibition on the southern tip is open every Sunday.